Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: Introduction

-Many new physics models with SM-compatible single Higgs phenomena could exhibit dihiggs phenomenology distinct from that of the SM~\cite{deFlorian:2016spz, Azatov:2015oxa}.
-The modifications of the Higgs trilinear couplings can only be directly observed in Higgs boson pair production, therefore the dihiggs process at the LHC and future colliders is the only direct way to measure the Wilson coefficient of the effective $Q_H$ operator.
-The dihiggs production mechanism at hadronic colliders is dominated by the gluon fusion process which includes the triangle and the box contributions from the top quark.
-Due to destructive interference between these two contributions, the dihiggs production cross section in the SM is typically small and thus challenging to observe in the near future.
-However, in the scalar extended models, the dihiggs cross section may be increased considerably making measurement a possibility at the proposed 100 TeV collider~\cite{Arkani-Hamed:2015vfh, Contino:2016spe}.
-In this paper we investigate the dihiggs production cross sections in the EFT framework, and study the discovery potential of the Wilson coefficients in the EFT at the proposed 100 TeV collider.
+Many new physics models with SM-compatible single Higgs phenomena could exhibit di-Higgs phenomenology distinct from that of the SM~\cite{deFlorian:2016spz, Azatov:2015oxa}.
+The modifications of the Higgs trilinear couplings can only be directly observed in Higgs boson pair production, therefore the di-Higgs process at the LHC and future colliders is the only direct way to measure the Wilson coefficient of the effective $Q_H$ operator.
+Alternatively the trilinear Higgs coupling can be studied indirectly \cite{Degrassi:2016wml,DiVita:2017eyz,Maltoni:2017ims,Degrassi:2016wml,Gorbahn:2016uoy,Bizon:2016wgr,DiVita:2017eyz}.
+However our paper will focus on the direct constraints, we discuss the indirect constraints briefly at the end of Section~\ref{sec:model}.
+The di-Higgs production mechanism at hadronic colliders is dominated by the gluon fusion process which includes the triangle and the box contributions from the top quark.
+Due to destructive interference between these two contributions, the di-Higgs production cross section in the SM is typically small and thus challenging to observe in the near future.
+However, in the scalar extended models, the di-Higgs cross section may be increased considerably making measurement a possibility at the proposed 100 TeV collider~\cite{Arkani-Hamed:2015vfh, Contino:2016spe}.
+In this paper we investigate the di-Higgs production cross sections in the EFT framework, and study the discovery potential of the Wilson coefficients in the EFT at the proposed 100 TeV collider.

 We proceed by, in Section~\ref{sec:model}, listing the simplest scalar extensions of the SM which generate $Q_H$ at tree-level along with their Lagrangians and the corresponding effective Lagrangians after integrating out the new heavy degrees of freedom.
 Then in Section~\ref{sec:lhc} we study the implications of single-Higgs measurements on the corresponding EFTs as well as the implications of these constraints on the UV complete models.
-In Section~\ref{sec:dihiggs} we study these EFTs' impacts on dihiggs production at the proposed 100 TeV collider.
+In Section~\ref{sec:dihiggs} we study these EFTs' impacts on di-Higgs production at the proposed 100 TeV collider.
 Finally our conclusions are found in Section~\ref{sec:conclusion}.